 This Bead Stitch Wave pattern is part of The Stitch is Right Wave Game.
-It’s been designed for being multi purpose so you can change the size of the project to the width of a scarf or up to the size of an king size afghan.
+It’s been designed for being multi-purpose so you can change the size of the project to the width of a scarf or up to the size of a king-size afghan.

 - I’ve used Caron Simply Soft.
 I don’t have a yarn quantity for you as The Stitch is Right Game has multiple types of stitches that each use a different quantity of yarn.

 - Size 5 mm or H Hook

 To make it easier, all 8 Stitch is Right Waves have the same starting if starting from scratch.
 Once you get past Row 1, the 8 different designs can be started.

 - Custom Size Multiples of 28 + 18.
 Each Chevron is 28 sts and 18 sts for the sides.

 - Scarves Ch 46 – 1 Chevron + Sides = 10″ Wide and Typically 70″ long for adults.

 - Receiving Blanket Ch 130 – 4 Chevrons + Sides = 28″ Wide and Typically Square.

 - Large Cradle Ch 102 – 3 Chevrons + Sides = 22″ Wide x 33″ Long.